Oscillation and the WeBoost Destination RV

-- WeBoost released a new RV cell booster that has a 65 dB gain.
+- The WeBoost Destination RV cell booster has a 65 dB gain.

 - When an antenna has a high gain, oscillation could be a concern.

 - Oscillation can reduce or even eliminate any signal boost provided.

 - WeBoost included a 25-foot telescoping pole to assist with oscillation and antenna separation.

 If you're looking for the max cellular signal boost for your RV internet needs, then you may want to check out the best RV cellular boosting kit from Weboost called the Destination RV.
 This unit is not for everyone, but if it is right for your situation, then it is a very powerful unit.
 The WeBoost Destination RV comes with a 65 dB gain amplifier, and an outside directional antenna.
 The FCC states that the highest gain that you can use while in motion is 50 dB.
 Since the Destination RV has a 65 dB gain, it cannot be used while in motion.
 This will be great for someone who is stationary for longer periods of time, but not for those who want a boost while on the road.
 Also, for those that like to boondock in remote places, this system will give you your best chance of getting a cellular signal to you.